 - Can be used to identify, locate, and track emergency responders within indoor building environments and in the field

 This recommendation was followed by Annex O added to the National Fire Protection Agency Fire Code which had strict requirements for large buildings.

 In-building Communications Installation

 Though this may seem like a lot of work, these systems have an easy installation and even less maintenance but can be the difference between life and death in an emergency situation.
 In-building radio coverage systems allow your two-way mobile radios to still be effective despite the many obstructions in larger office buildings by acting as signal booster.
-Serving Baltimore and surround areas, Procom Corporation is here to help you be sure that your building is safe!
+Serving Baltimore and surround areas, Procom Communications, LLC is here to help you be sure that your building is safe!
 Even if you have a completely finished office building, the installation of in-building radio coverage is non-invasive.